konrad-jamrozik/mining-sandboxes-icse2016/README.md

 ### Figure 9 data

 The chart was generated from the file [saturation_chart-3.5h-com.snapchat.android.txt](results/saturation charts data snapchat 4.1.07 vs 5.0.34.6 3.5h/saturation_chart-3.5h-com.snapchat.android.txt), all columns.
 The red line, i.e. snapchat 5.0.34.6, is based on first and second column.
 The blue line, i.e. snapchat 4.1.07, is based on first and third column.
-Note that the blue line is equivalent to the blue line on Figure 2.
+Note that the blue line is equivalent to the blue line on [Figure 2](#figure-2-data).

 ### Section 6 detailed analysis

 The detailed analysis of API calls difference between Snapchat 4.1.07 and Snapchat 5.0.34.6 done in section 6.
 ASSESSING SANDBOXES is done based on the data given in [summary-com.snapchat.android.txt](results/summaries for snapchat 4.1.07 vs 5.0.34.6 comparison/summary-com.snapchat.android.txt).
-The same kind of manual interpretation procedure has been applied as in case of Figure 2 data.
+The same kind of manual interpretation procedure has been applied as in case of [Figure 3 data](#figure-3-data).